-Partnered with Visa since 2017, the strategic alignment allows Qpal to leverage Visa’s API technology, regional expertise, and a network of issuing and acquiring banks.
-Qpal secured an initial non-dilutive investment from Visa to drive cashless initiatives together, and 2019’s roadmap includes card-not-present (CNP) co-creation projects across MEA.
+Qpal was founded in 2016, with the technology team based in Aberdeen.
+Commercial opportunities led to the expansion of the business overseas to Dubai in 2017.
+Partnering with Visa in 2017, the strategic alignment allowed Qpal to leverage Visa’s API technology, regional expertise, and a network of issuing and acquiring banks.
+Receiving a non-dilutive investment from Visa allowed Qpal to drive cashless initiatives together in the Middle East.

 Aberdeen finds itself home to The Dons, oversized seagulls, granite architecture, North Sea oil, and since January 2016, Qpal.

-Qpal proudly calls Scotland home, being alumni of Scottish Edge, EIE, Elevator Accelerator, and the Scottish Enterprise Start Global programme.
-However, the reality of far greater, and untapped, market opportunities existing outside their home country of Scotland encouraged Qpal to fly the flag overseas early in the journey.
+Qpal proudly calls Scotland home; alumni of Scottish Edge, EIE, Elevator Accelerator, and the Scottish Enterprise Start Global programme.
+However, the untapped market opportunities existing outside the home country of Scotland encouraged Qpal to fly the flag overseas early in the journey.

 Craig Buchan – Founder & CEO